Authorization of Amendments Reducing Benefits in Defined Benefit Pension Plans

 OSFI requires that the following documentation be prepared and filed as part of the administrator’s application for the authorization of a Reducing Amendment under paragraph 10.1(2)(a) of the PBSA:

-1. OSFI’s standardized Authorization Request Form for Amendments Reducing Benefits must be completed.
+1. OSFI’s standardized Authorization Request Form for Amendments Reducing Benefits (PDF) must be completed.
 It contains the rationale for the Reducing Amendment, details of other options considered, an assessment of the plan’s long-term viability, and other requested information

 2. A copy of the Reducing Amendment, the Defined Benefit/Combination Pension Plan Amendment Information Form (OSFI 594 (PDF)) and any Board Resolution and/or other documents authorizing the amendment